-\textbf{Claim Extraction (Eq.~\ref{eq:claim-extraction}).} We instruct \(M_{\text{text}}\) to extract atomic claims \(\mathcal{S} = \{s_j\}\) from context \(\mathcal{P}\), outputting them within \verb|<Patterns>...</Patterns>| XML tags, with each claim \(s_j\) following the pattern ``The figure shows...''.
+\textbf{Claim Extraction (Eq.~\ref{eq:claim-extraction}).} We instruct $M_{\text{text}}$ to extract atomic claims $\mathcal{S} = \{s_j\}$ from context $\mathcal{P}$, outputting them within XML tags, with each claim $s_j$ following the pattern ``The figure shows...''.
 If no valid claim can be extracted, the model outputs ``None'', and such responses are discarded.

-\textbf{QA Pair Generation (Eq.~\ref{eq:qa-generation}).} For each atomic claim \(s_j \in \mathcal{S}\), we prompt \(M_{\text{text}}\) to generate a question \(Q_j\) and its correct answer \(A^*_j\) (derived from \(s_j\)) and three plausible distractors.
+\textbf{Question \& Answer Generation (Eq.~\ref{eq:qa-generation}).} For each atomic claim \(s_j \in \mathcal{S}\), we prompt \(M_{\text{text}}\) to generate a question \(Q_j\) and its correct answer \(A^*_j\) in XML format.
 The model may output ``None'' if \(s_j\) lacks sufficient detail; such cases are discarded.

 \textbf{Distractor Generation (Eq.~\ref{eq:distractor-generation}).} To complete the multiple-choice format, we prompt \(M_{\text{vision}}^{\text{gen}}\) (\texttt{gpt-4o-2024-08-06}~\citep{openai2024gpt4}) with figure \(F\), caption \(C\), question \(Q_j\), and correct answer \(A^*_j\) to generate three plausible distractor options, yielding the full option set \(O_j\) and candidate QA pair \(q_j = (Q_j, O_j, A^*_j)\).